MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 Regardless of what stage of game development journey (creation or operation) you’re on, PlayFab’s A/B experimentation allows individuals, teams, and studios to make careful changes to the game experiences while collecting empirical data which in-turn helps you figure out exactly what works best for the game.

-A/B experimentation helps you transform from “we think” to “we know” decision making power as it gives you insights into gamer’s behavior.
-It is an effective practice which continuously allow room for growth of your game, be it on any conversion arena - engagement and monetization.
+A/B experimentation helps you transform from “we think” to “we know” decision making power.
+It is an effective practice which gives you insights into gamer’s behavior with controlled and limited audience (player traffic).
+Thus, protecting your player base from repulsive game experience.
 Also, one can make better use of the resources and easily enable/ disable game features in a live game.

 Here are some common goals for the game studios when A/B testing:
 - Increased Active Player Base